Type (biology): Type specimen

 For example, in the research collection of the Natural History Museum in London, there is a bird specimen numbered 1886.6.24.20.
 This is a specimen of a kind of bird commonly known as the spotted harrier, which currently bears the scientific name Circus assimilis.
 This particular specimen is the holotype for that species; the name Circus assimilis refers, by definition, to the species of that particular specimen.
 That species was named and described by Jardine and Selby in 1828, and the holotype was placed in the museum collection so that other scientists might refer to it as necessary.

-Note that at least for type specimens there is no requirement for a "typical" individual to be used.
+At least for type specimens there is no requirement for a "typical" individual to be used.
 Genera and families, particularly those established by early taxonomists, tend to be named after species that are more "typical" for them, but here too this is not always the case and due to changes in systematics cannot be.
 Hence, the term name-bearing type or onomatophore is sometimes used, to denote the fact that biological types do not define "typical" individuals or taxa, but rather fix a scientific name to a specific operational taxonomic unit.
 Type specimens are theoretically even allowed to be aberrant or deformed individuals or color variations, though this is rarely chosen to be the case, as it makes it hard to determine to which population the individual belonged.

 The usage of the term type is somewhat complicated by slightly different uses in botany and zoology.
 In the PhyloCode, type-based definitions are replaced by phylogenetic definitions.